saqueepague/api-sonda-node/docs/SondaApiControllerApi.md

-# SondaSaqueEPague.SondaApiControllerApi
+# SaqueEPagueSonda.SondaApiControllerApi

-All URIs are relative to *https://localhost/saqueepague*
+All URIs are relative to *https://localhost/saqueepague-sonda/v1*

 Method | HTTP request | Description
 ------------- | ------------- | -------------